-- An argument defines a relation where premises support a conclusion. - A premise may also serve as a counterconsideration to a conclusion; it is then usually undercut in the same argument.
+- An argument defines a relation where premises support a conclusion. - A premise may also serve as a counterconsideration to a conclusion.
+Such presmises are typically undercut within the same argument.

 Relations between arguments

 - Different arguments may support or attack each other. - A counterargument may attack an argument's premise or its conclusion - or the inference between them.